Wissben/InferenceSimulator/README.md

   `sudo pip install antlr4-python2-runtime`
 * The `UBCSAT` SAT solver, you can find it [here](http://ubcsat.dtompkins.com/downloads)
  ## Utilisation
- To start the inference engine just launch the `main.py` script with in its arguments :
+ To start the inference engine just launch the `main.py` script with its arguments :
   * The knowledge base in its [DIMACS](http://people.sc.fsu.edu/~jburkardt/data/cnf/cnf.html) format.
   * The propositional logic formula betweet `" "` using the logical connectors and parentheses :
     * `->` logical implication.